TianweiCao/ec602_Project_2/README.md

 2.Click Add key, then click Create new key.
 3.Click Create.
 A JSON key file is downloaded to your computer.

 Provide authentication credentials to your application code by setting the environment variable GOOGLE_APPLICATION_CREDENTIALS.
 This variable only applies to your current shell session, so if you open a new session, set the variable again.
+For windows:
 ```
 $env:GOOGLE_APPLICATION_CREDENTIALS="KEY_PATH""
 ```